veksh/terraform-provider-godaddy-dns/README.md

 # GoDaddy DNS provider for Terraform

-This plug-in enables the managment of individual DNS resource records for domains hosted on GoDaddy DNS servers.
+This plug-in enables the management of individual DNS resource records for domains hosted on GoDaddy DNS servers.

-It only manages DNS (no e.g. domain management) and aims to manage individual DNS resource records (not the whole domain), while preserving existant records and tolerating external modifications.
+It only manages DNS (no e.g. domain management) and aims to manage individual DNS resource records (not the whole domain), while preserving existent records and tolerating external modifications.

 ## Usage